-A board shall annually review the State Board of Educator Certification continuing education and training clearinghouse published under Education Code 21.4514 and adopt a professional development policy that must:
+A board shall annually review the SBEC continuing education and training clearinghouse published under Education Code 21.4514 and adopt a professional development policy that must:

 - 1. Be guided by the recommendations for training in the clearinghouse; - 2.
 Note any differences in the policy adopted by the district or school from the recommendations in the clearinghouse; and - 3.
 Include a schedule of all training required for educators or other school personnel at the district or school.